 Accelerating IIoT Initiatives Through an Ecosystem Approach | SPONSORED

-IIoT initiatives can be major projects involving millions in custom development and integrations, years of work, and collaboration across all levels and departments of an organization.
+IIoT and smart manufacturing ecosystem initiatives can be major projects involving millions in custom development and integrations, years of work, and collaboration across all levels and departments of an organization.

 However, the result of such an approach is often a large, bulky, difficult-to-implement IoT “initiative” with no actionable use cases to speak of.
 Aside from the typically high failure rate of these IIoT projects, an unprecedented pandemic only exacerbated the problem.